yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/lite-sdk-ios/lite-checkout-ios.md

 #### Prerequisites

-* Make sure to call `Yuno.startCheckout(with:)` before using `startPaymentRender`
+- Ensure the SDK is initialized before using `startPaymentRender`
-* The delegate must implement all required methods of `YunoPaymentDelegate`
+- The delegate must implement all required methods of `YunoPaymentDelegate`
-* The `checkoutSession` must be valid and active
+- The `checkoutSession` must be valid and active

 #### State management

-* Always check if `formView()` returns `nil` before displaying the view
+- Always check if `formView()` returns `nil` before displaying the view
-* Properly handle the case where `continuePayment()` returns `nil`
+- Properly handle the case where `continuePayment()` returns `nil`
-* Implement loading states during asynchronous operations
+- Implement loading states during asynchronous operations

 #### Security

-* Never store one-time tokens - use them immediately
+- Never store one-time tokens - use them immediately
-* Always validate payment results in your backend
+- Always validate payment results in your backend
-* Implement appropriate timeouts for network operations
+- Implement appropriate timeouts for network operations

 #### Performance

-* Calls to `formView()` and `continuePayment()` are asynchronous
+- Calls to `formView()` and `continuePayment()` are asynchronous
-* Consider showing loading indicators during these operations
+- Consider showing loading indicators during these operations
-* Reuse the payment flow instance when possible
+- Reuse the payment flow instance when possible

 ### Troubleshooting